Last modified July 5, 2018

 Customizing the External Load Balancer

-As we are currently only supporting the AWS cloud, this section will focus on the custom options you can set on the AWS Elastic Load Balancer via a Service of type
+This section will focus on the custom options you can set on AWS Load Balancers via a Service of type

 There are three annotations you can set to configure SSL termination.